HAPPY ST. DAVID'S DAY

 THE PENALLY ABBEY WELSH CAKE COMPETITION

-After many heated debates, good natured rivalry, talks of the ‘perfect’ technique and what defined the ultimate welsh cake, we decided to officially put the claims to the test and the ‘Penally Abbey Welsh Cake Competition’ was born.
+Last year, after many heated debates, good-natured rivalry, talks of the ‘perfect’ technique and what defined the ultimate Welsh cake, we decided to officially put the claims to the test and the ‘Penally Abbey Welsh Cake Competition’ was born.

 Beating Rachael Morgan by just two points, Melanie took the title!!